Forgiveness is for you. It’s a gift to yourself. So, forgive them all, even if it’s out of selfishness.

 - the reasons,

-You are involving a judgment.
+We are involving a judgment.

 The major drawback of this approach is that there will be many opportunities for incomprehensible, unbearable, and unjustifiable behavior.